- Home

 To get started on your origami journey, why not take a look at our comprehensive beginner’s guide?
 It’ll explain everything you need to know; from what paper to buy and the basic folds, to tips on choosing your first project.

-We also have some origami courses at varying prices available through our website – such as Udemy’s Easy Origami with Eleni: Master the Basics of Paper Folding – which will set you on the right track.
+For something a little more in-depth, why not check origami courses online – such as Udemy’s Easy Origami with Eleni: Master the Basics of Paper Folding – which will set you on the right track.

 Another bonus of origami is that even when you master basic shapes, there’s always a more complex model that you could go on to learn.
 If you’d like to see some of the best origami creations out there, check out the YouTube video below which features a dragon, a bicycle, and a spider!